AryanWaghere24/Cybersecurity---One-Topic-a-Day/Day-49-Social-Media-Phishing.md

 ## Real-World Example
 In 2020 the North Korean Lazarus Group conducted a sophisticated LinkedIn phishing campaign targeting employees of cryptocurrency companies.
 Fake recruiters with convincing LinkedIn profiles — complete with realistic work histories, endorsements, and connections — reached out to developers and security researchers with lucrative job offers.
 When targets expressed interest they were sent "skills assessment" documents that contained hidden malware.
 Once executed the malware provided backdoor access to the victim's machine — and through them, to their employer's systems and cryptocurrency holdings.
 Multiple cryptocurrency thefts worth hundreds of millions of dollars were linked to this LinkedIn phishing campaign.

+## Why It Matters
+From an attacker's side, social media provides enormous reach and targeting capability — attackers can identify specific job titles, companies, interests, and connections to craft highly relevant lures.
+Paid advertising tools designed for marketers work equally well for targeting phishing campaigns.
+Compromised accounts of real friends have near-perfect open and click rates.